annskr/Coursera_Capstone/README.md

 # Coursera_Capstone
-This repositary is for the final project created in IBM Watson Studio
+This repository is for the final project created in IBM Watson Studio for IBM Data Science Professional Certificate